jb753/turbigen/doc/tutorial.rst

        # ...

-We can now calculate the compressor work and velocity vectors by reading off enthalpy values from our two state objects `So1` and `So2s`.
+We can now calculate the compressor work by reading off enthalpy values from our two state objects `So1` and `So2s`.

 .. code-block:: python
    :caption: fan.py

-   # ...

    def forward(So1, DPo, mdot, phi, psi, htr, etatt):
        """Caluclate mean-line from inlet and design variables."""